 Coffee oils and small particles are left inside the Aeropress each time you brew a cup of coffee.
 Not only can they lead to the growth of bacteria, mold, and yeast that are harmful to your health, but they can also decrease the longevity of your device.

 That’s why it’s important to clean your coffee maker regularly.
-In this article, we’ll discuss a step-by-step guide that will help you learn how to clean Aeropress.
+In this article, I’ll discuss a step-by-step guide that will help you learn how to clean Aeropress.

 - How to Clean Aeropress

 - Final Words